IMPORTANT UPDATE: 4/2/2014

 - Medical coders seeking credentialing of coding competencies in physician practices

-This eight-week, online, self-paced course offers valuable study and test-taking strategies, review of medical terminology and common diagnoses by body system, and intensive ICD-9-CM and CPT coding practice.
+This eight-module course is an online self-paced course offers valuable study and test-taking strategies, review of medical terminology and common diagnoses by body system, and intensive ICD-9-CM and CPT coding practice.
 (NOTE: Each module is estimated to take 10-15 hours of study time.)

 The CCA Exam Preparation course offers:

 - Valuable study and test-taking strategies